google/hi-lassie/README.md

 python train.py --cls zebra --inst True --idx 0
 ```

 The qualitative results can be found in `results/zebra/`.
 The optimization settings can be changed in `main/config.py`.
+For instance, one can reduce the rendering resolution by setting `input_size` if out of memory.

 ## Evaluation